Mega Millions: These numbers could give you the best shot at the $522M

-The Mega Millions jackpot has swelled to over half a billion dollars ahead of tonight's drawing, and the odds are against us.
+The Mega Millions jackpot swelled to more than half a billion dollars Tuesday night

 One report says there's a one in 302 million chance of winning the $522 million jackpot.
 But there are things you can do to boost the odds of becoming a multi-millionaire.